Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GFpWe3jY2hQ.md

 ### Transcript

-> uh any plans for fusion power i don't think so not that i know
+> any plans for fusion power i don't think so not that i know